Florida Wills & Trusts: What They Are and Why You Should Get One

 6. Retirement Accounts

-Retirement accounts are another common asset that people include in their wills and trusts.
+Can retirement accounts be put in a trust?
+Yes, retirement accounts are another common asset that people include in their wills and trusts.
 This can provide loved ones with a source of income after your death.

 7. Life Insurance Policies